Semi-supervised learning for joint SAR and multispectral land cover classification: Experimental Results

+First, we are interested in evaluating the performance improvements provided by SSCL under label scarcity.
+Fig. \ref{faa} shows the test AA reached when finetuning with a limited number of labels.
+It is interesting to notice that SSCL with just 1000 samples provides comparable performance to a randomly initialized network trained on 4128 samples.

-Moreover, we want to analyze the characteristics of the feature maps induced by pretraining with CoRe as well.
-Fig. \ref{ffeatu} shows some representative feature maps from the last network layer and compares them between the proposed method and SimSiam SSL.
-We can immediately notice that the spatial resolution of the feature maps obtained with CoRe is much higher than SimSiam, and finer details are preserved.
-This could be explained by the fact that the reconstruction task promotes high-resolution solutions since it has to solve problems that amount to super-resolution/deblurring (e.g., when the highest-resolution channels are dropped, in addition to the input blur) or inpainting, thus heavily relying on fine spatial clues.
-Instead, SimSiam is designed for a more global reasoning from the traditional whole-image classification perspective, and even if we contrast features in a pixel-by-pixel fashion, there are no guarantees to preserve high spatial resolution in the resulting embeddings.
+Then, we want to validate our claim that SSCL is able to capture high-resolution features with its self-supervised tasks.
+Fig. \ref{ffeatu} shows some representative feature maps from the last network layer and compares them between the SSCL and SimSiam.
+We can immediately notice that the spatial resolution of the feature maps obtained with the proposed method is much higher than SimSiam, and finer details are preserved.
+This correlates with the finer segmentation maps in Fig. \ref{fexample} and could be explained by the fact that the pretraining reconstruction task promotes high-resolution solutions since it has to solve problems that amount to super-resolution/deblurring (e.g., when the highest-resolution channels are dropped) or inpainting, thus heavily relying on fine spatial clues.